Coming from Rust

 No lifetime annotations

-This is the big one.
-Loon's compiler infers all borrows and lifetimes automatically.
+This is the headline.
+Loon's compiler infers every borrow and lifetime for you.
 You never write 'a, &, or &mut.
-Consider the classic "longest string" example:
+Take the classic "longest string" example:

 ; Rust: